-Renewable energy has been a catch phrase of recent decades.
+Renewable energy has been a catchphrase of recent decades.
 It has been both the subject of government policies and extensive research.
-We are searching for efficient ways to move from the easily accessible but finite fossil fuel energy to other types of energy available on earth that are either unlimited or can be replenished within much shorter time scale.
+We are searching for efficient ways to move from the easily accessible but finite fossil fuel energy to other types of energy available on earth that are either unlimited or can be replenished within a much shorter timescale.

 We have one lesson to review this topic.
 This does not allow us to go anywhere in depth while discussing specific technologies, but we will take some time to consider a few examples of how the renewable energy technologies are chosen, implemented, and assessed from the sustainability standpoint.

-The term renewable essentially means that the energy source is not exhaustible on human timescale.
-This however not always means that it has infinite capacity or constancy.
+The term renewable essentially means that the energy source is not exhaustible on a human timescale.
+This, however, does not always mean that it has infinite capacity or constancy.
 We will see that different sources of renewable energy have different limitations, which must be taken into account when tuning the technologies to a particular application and locale.

 The main types of renewable energy resources are schematically summarized below:

 The technologies that are designed to convert the above kinds of available natural energy to usable power or heat are expected to play significant roles in future energy economy.
 However, markets involving those technologies are still developing, and at the moment it is not so easy to predict which of them will become most prominent.

 I am sure you are somewhat familiar with the operating principles of these technological systems.
 You may be still curious to look through the Renewable Energy Wikipedia article to refresh your basic knowledge on those types of energy conversion.
 Consider this as an optional resource unless you feel you have serious background gaps to fill.

 Because we will be going through some numerical examples involving energy, it would be also useful to have a refresher on terms and units.